 As always, when she came home, I met her at his vehicle to receive her and her things.
 When I went out to meet her, I saw her dad lifting her up with her feet on the arm rest of the open door, and he was talking very softly to her.
 I didn’t think a whole lot of it at the time, just that it was “different.”
 As I walked her to the house, she was unusually quiet and somber.
 I told her to go ahead and get into the bath while I finished up the carpets.
 She got out of the bath and I gave her a bag of candy that had been put up for her, while she waited for me to get her clothes.
 What I saw next would change our lives forever and would map out some of the most difficult months we had faced since the divorce—my daughter revealed how her dad had been inappropriate with her.

 The next day, I did as I was advised and took my daughter to her pediatrician who confirmed my suspicion.
 We were sent to Children’s Hospital for my daughter to be completely evaluated.
 She even told the social worker the same thing she told me.
 It seemed time stood still.
 Phone calls were made and over the next weeks, and even months came the flood of phone calls of “You’re a liar.”
-“You have no right to involve us in something like this.”
+“How dare you get us involved in something like this.”
 “It’s just a yeast infection.”

 Next, came the barrage of “My daughter is a psych major.
 There’s no way he abused her.
 If he abused her, she wouldn’t want to be around him.”
 Oh my.
 Maybe a psych major but with no clinical experience.
 This is too often the case.
 I’ve found that kids have an incredible ability to “do” what they have to do in order to get through something.
 Kids naturally want to please.
 They naturally want to be loved and accepted as well.
-According to all the therapists my daughter saw, it is absolutely true that kids will often times protect their abusers, for various reasons.
 All of this played into his family’s unwillingness to accept that their “family” was capable to doing this.
 Then there was the confirmation that brought another mighty blow.
 He sought out a former employee of mine who interacted with us when we were married and said, “I know I had an affair on Katrina, but I didn’t do what she accused me of.”
 Wow.
 Like a ton of bricks fell on me.
 If it wasn’t one thing, it was another.

 I was literally a woman who had to be re-made.
 All while caring for my daughter and running my business.
 The DHS investigator smugly admitted to me he didn’t think my ex did what he was accused of and said he would file the appropriate report saying as much.
 He added he would forward his report to the local law enforcement of the county where the supposed incident of occurrence happened and "see what they come up with."
 (It happened in another county from where we lived.)
 We were supposed to be interviewed by the sheriff’s office of that county and the DHS worker was supposed to set this up.
 Months went by.
 Somehow, (what a surprise) our case got lost in the shuffle and by the time it was straightened out, we lost restricted supervised visitation.
 That’s when my daughter stopped talking.
 We did have that interview with law enforcement, but without my daughter’s testimony, even though it had been given to people in authority at Children’s Hospital, there was nothing law enforcement could do.
 Too much time had gone by and my daughter had been put through the ringer—without ever going to court.